Code-Institute-Submissions/milestone2_are_you_a_hero/README.md

 ### FRAMEWORK

-I used Bootstrap for the navbar and for the modals.
+I used Bootstrap for the navbar, the modals and the cards.
+I used the bootstrap cards to give a nice contrast with the darker barkground image.

 ### COLOR SCHEME